 Well, one major difference is the pacing.
 The anime might have to compress some parts of the story from the novel for time constraints.
 For example, some detailed inner thoughts of characters in the novel could be simplified in the anime.
 Also, the visual representation in the anime can sometimes add a different level of atmosphere compared to what you might imagine while reading the novel.
 The anime might also choose to emphasize certain plot points more than the novel does to create more dramatic effect.

 There aren't many major differences.
-The anime mostly sticks to the manga's key plot points and character developments.
+The anime mostly sticks to the manga's plot and characters.